Dating Someone With Anxiety Disorder: How To Be There For Your Partner

 2. Watch for triggers

 You may be able to recognize situations that are making your partner uncomfortable before they even mention anything.
 Maybe your partner is experiencing new relationship anxiety.
 You want your partner to push themselves if they feel comfortable doing so, but you also want to be aware of when they're reaching their limits or when they're too uncomfortable so that you can step in.
-Being observant and watching for triggers so that you can react appropriately can help improve the quality of the relationship and your partner’s trust in you.
+Being observant of physical symptoms and watching for triggers so that you can react appropriately can help improve the quality of the relationship and your partner’s trust in you.

 3. Be patient with them